Best sparkling wine: the perfect bubbles for 2025

 Medium bodied sparkling wine

-Try a classic: Brut Blanc de Blancs – Ruinart, France.
+Brut Blanc de Blancs - Ruinart, France

 Full bodied sparkling wine

-Sparkling wines by sweetness level: sweet, dry, and brut
+Sparkling wines by sweetness level: sweet, dry and brut

 The sweetness level depends on the amount of residual sugar left after fermentation, ranging from 0–3 grams for a Brut nature to over 50 grams for a Doux.
 Some examples are shown in the chart below.

-Sweetness Top Picks & Producers Common Varietals
+Sweetness Our Picks Common Varietals

-Sweet Victoria Pink Moscato 2015 by Innocent Bystander Moscato, Brachetto, Riesling
+Victoria Pink Moscato 2015 by Innocent Bystander Moscato, Brachetto, Riesling

-Dry Valdobbiadene L’Ovest Prosecco Superiore Extra Dry by Sorelle Bronca Chardonnay, Pinot Noir, Chenin Blanc
+Valdobbiadene L’Ovest Prosecco Superiore Extra Dry by Sorelle Bronca Chardonnay, Pinot Noir, Chenin Blanc

-Brut La Grande Année Brut 2008 by Champagne Bollinger Riesling, Chardonnay, Pinot Meunier
+La Grande Année Brut 2008 by Champagne Bollinger Riesling, Chardonnay, Pinot Meunier

 Sweet sparkling wine: the perfect companion for dessert

-Sweet Sparkling Wine Top Producers Tasting Notes
+Sweet Sparkling Wine Best Winemakers Tasting Notes

 Rosa Regale Brachetto d’Acqui Rose Castello Banfi Aromatic with hints of raspberries, strawberries and rose petals